SECURITIES AND EXCHANGE COMMISSION

 Total Revenue and Subscription Revenue

-Revenue contributions from Carzuka and Karooooo Logistics also bolstered Karooooo’s revenue growth.
+As planned, Carzuka and Karooooo Logistics continue to scale and bolster Karooooo’s revenue growth.

 |Figures in Rand Thousands||2022||2021||Y-o-Y|

-Cartrack’s R&D operating expenses increased 23% to ZAR39 million (Q1 2022: ZAR31 million).
-Our planned investment in the improvement, enrichment and expansion of our connected cloud platform and internal management systems is focused on enhancing our value proposition to our customers, digitalizing their operations to give them a competitive advantage in dynamic and challenging operating environments.
+Cartrack’s R&D operating expenses also remained comparatively unaltered compared to Q2 2023 but were 25% higher than the comparative quarter at ZAR43 million (Q3 2022: ZAR35 million).
+Our planned investment in the improvement, enrichment and expansion of our Operations Cloud and internal management systems is focused on enhancing our value proposition to our customers, in our ability to digitalize their operations for competitive advantage in dynamic and challenging operating environments.

 Operating Profit, Adjusted Earnings per share and Earnings per share

-With strong subscription revenue growth despite the challenging operating environment, and the group’s investment in future growth, favorably offset by the realization of economies of scale and increased staff productivity, Cartrack delivered operating profit of ZAR221 million, up 29%, in the first quarter of 2023, (Q1 2022: ZAR171 million).
-Cartrack’s operating profit margin expanded to 31% (Q1 2022: 27%).
+With strong subscription revenue growth despite the challenging operating environment globally, and the group’s investment in future growth, Cartrack delivered operating profit of ZAR222 million, up 6%, in Q3 2023, (Q3 2022: ZAR209 million).
+Its operating profit margin remained strong at 28% (Q3 2022: 31%) and it is targeting margin expansion as it gains economies of scale from its investment in talent and infrastructure.

 Adjusted EBITDA and Adjusted EBITDA margin

 We believe Karooooo is well positioned for growth.
-We operate in a growing and largely underpenetrated market, with strong demand from customers seeking software solutions to successfully digitalize their businesses and improve their operations.
+We operate in a growing and largely underpenetrated market, with strong demand from customers across diverse industries seeking software solutions to successfully digitalize their businesses, thereby improving their operational and strategic performance.

 Actual results may differ materially from Karooooo’s outlook due to prolonged pandemic impacts and exchange rate fluctuations, among other factors described under “Forward-Looking Statements” below.

-Given Cartrack’s revenue accounts for the majority (Q1 2023: 90.3%) of the group’s revenue, and Carzuka and Karooooo Logistics are both businesses being built for scale, the outlook below relates to Cartrack only.
+With Cartrack’s revenue accounting for the majority of the group’s revenue, and Carzuka and Karooooo Logistics being built for scale, the outlook below relates to Cartrack only.

 |●||Number of subscribers between 1,700,000 and 1,900,000|